Client Information and Consent for Services

 - We dedicate ourselves to serving the best interest of each client.

 - We are committed to providing care in a manner that supports and protects the personal dignity of each client.

 - We are committed to providing care that reflects ‘best practices’ and evidence-based treatments.

-- We will not discriminate against clients or professionals based on age, race, creed, disabilities, handicaps, preferences, or other personal concerns.
+- We will not discriminate against clients or professionals based on age, race, creed, disabilities, handicaps, preferences, or other personal choices or concerns.

 - We maintain an objective and professional relationship with each client.